rehierl/abstract-properties/05-2-document-tree/0-x-the-things-we-know.md

 - how does one describe what is "new"
 - with words that are defined for things that are not new?
 - by using the words we do know and by that redefine their meaning

+overall

+- this isn't about "reading between the lines"
+- this is about learning how to see structure in a lot of noise
-- so at first - it won't work without confusing others
+- it won't work without causing any confusion